MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/oauth-implicit-grant-flow.md

     - nickdoelman
     - GitanjaliSingh33msft
     - dileepsinghmicrosoft
     - nickdoelman
+    - ProfessorKendrick
 ---

 # Use OAuth 2.0 implicit grant flow within your portal

-This feature allows a customer to make client-side calls to external APIs and secure them by using OAuth implicit grant flow.
+This feature allows a customer to make client-side calls to external APIs and secure them using OAuth implicit grant flow.
 It provides an endpoint to obtain secure access tokens that will contain user identity information to be used by external APIs for authorization following OAuth 2.0 implicit grant flow.
-The identity information of a signed-in user is passed in a secured manner to the external AJAX calls.
-This will not only help developers to pass authentication context but will also help users to secure their APIs by using this mechanism.
+The identity information of a signed-in user is passed in a secured manner to the external AJAX calls, which helps developers to pass authentication context and will also help users secure their APIs.

-> [!NOTE]
-> For security best practices, it is recommended to use [custom certificates](admin\manage-custom-certificates.md) for OAuth 2.0 implicit grant flow.
-Using implicit grant flow without a custom certificate will eventually not be supported.

-OAuth 2.0 implicit grant flow supports endpoints that a client can call to get an ID token.
+OAuth 2.0 implicit grant flow supports token endpoints that a client can call to get an ID token.
 Two endpoints are used for this purpose: [authorize](#authorize-endpoint-details) and [token](#token-endpoint-details).

+## Custom certificates

+Custom certificates provide another layer of security while using the OAuth 2.0 end point.
+Use the [Power Platform admin center](/admin/manage-custom-certificates) to upload the custom certificate.
+After uploading the custom certificate, you need to update site settings as below

+1. Go to portal settings and select **Site Settings**.

+1. To create a new setting, select **New**.

+1. To edit an existing setting, select the site setting listed in the grid.

+1. Specify values:
+    - **Name:** CustomCertificates/ImplicitGrantflow
+    - **Website:** The associated website
+    - **Value:** Copy the thumbprint of the uploaded custom certificate from the Manage custom certificate screen and paste it here.
+The value will indicate which certificate will be used for implicit grant flow.
+1. Select **Save & Close**.

 ## Authorize endpoint details